davidlesches/towncrier/README.md

 ## Configuration

-A configuration file is stored at 'config/towncrier.yml' and can be edited to tweak the settings.
+A configuration file located at 'config/towncrier.yml' can be edited to tweak the settings.

 - **enabled:** whether or not Towncrier runs at all
 - **raise_errors:** whether to throw or swallow errors that occur when Towncrier is queueing a notification to the background process